pekkaran/filter-rustc/README.md

 *tl;dr* More concise `rustc` output for intermediate and advanced developers.

 If you use Rust's `cargo build` from the command-line then you are probably aware that the warnings and errors, while helpful for newcomers, can be **very verbose**.
 A simple unused variable warning is 7 lines long and some rather straightforward errors can number in the dozens lines.
-This can make it difficult to spot the main error in your code or the output may become cluttered with warnings you don't intend to fix immediately.
+This can make it difficult to quickly find the spot you need to fix in your code.

-The `cargo` tool has the option `--message-format short` which turns **every** warning and error into **one line**, and as this is 100% guaranteed to work, it may very well be the fix you are looking for.
+Rust's `cargo` tool has the option `--message-format short` which turns **every** warning and error into **one line**, and as this is 100% guaranteed to work, it may very well be the fix you are looking for.

 This project provides an alternative in a single script that modifies the verbose default `rustc` output in an opinionated manner, one warning at a time.